kankaristo/atom-multi-cursor-plus/README.md

 https://atom.io/packages/multi-cursor-plus

-`multi-cursor-plus` allows you to create multiple cursor anywhere in a buffer using only your keyboard.
+Hate reaching for the mouse? `multi-cursor-plus` allows you to create multiple cursors anywhere in the buffer, using only your keyboard.
+Supports multiple selections and removing previous cursors at any time.
+Easy to use.
+Amazing!

 To avoid conflicts with Atom's core and other packages, **this package does not define any key bindings by default**.